-"Mirror, servant of my longings".
-This is the true phrase pronounced by Snow White's stepmother in one of the main scenes of the Disney cartoon.
-And it is also in the text written by the Grimm brothers.
-But for some curious reason most of us remember the phrase incorrectly.
+“Mirror, servant of my desires”.
+This is the real phrase uttered by Snow White's stepmother in one of the main scenes of the Disney cartoon.
+And it is also so in the text written by the Brothers Grimm.
+But for some curious reason most of us remember the sentence incorrectly.

 Strange, isn't it?

-The mirror one is one of the many small short circuits we have in our heads.
+The mirror is one of the many little short circuits we have in our heads.
 Nothing serious as long as we talk about a cartoon.

 But our brains can go wrong even in far more dangerous circumstances.